 A few months ago everything fell apart for us at Abigail Gingerale Photography.
 We didn’t book a single job for almost 3 weeks.
 Prior to this, we were booking several gigs a week, then all of a sudden, nothing.
 We had been making changes to our workflow, trying to make our customer experience the best it could be.
 We freaked out.
 What happened?
 What changed?
-We needed to find out, and quick.
-So, we created a process map for our entire booking process.
+We needed to find out, and quickly.

-What is a Process Map?
+What is a process map?

 So what happens when a customer first touches our site?
 What happens when they inquire?
 What are they seeing on their end?
 Is it what we want them to see?
 Do you know?
 We didn’t and that was a huge problem.
 We needed to break it all down.